Honda N360

 The Honda N360 is a small car manufactured and marketed by Honda from March 1967 to 1972.
 Built as both a two-door sedan and three-door wagon, the N360 has a front-engine, front-wheel-drive layout and seats four passengers.

-After a January 1970 facelift, the N360 became the NIII360 and continued in production until June 1972.
+After a January 1970 facelift, the N360 became the NIII 360 and continued in production until June 1972.
 A larger-engined variant, the N600, was marketed through 1973.
 All models used a straight forward two-box design that complied with kei car dimensional regulations — though vehicles with the 401 cc and 598 cc engines exceeded the kei engine displacement limits and were largely intended for markets outside Japan.

 The N360 featured front-wheel drive and an air-cooled, four-stroke, 354 cc, 31 PS two-cylinder engine.
 While ultimately derived from Honda's motorcycle engines, the N360E engine has a 360-degree crankshaft angle ("parallel twin") unlike the 180-degree "vertical twin" setup typically used on Honda's two-cylinder motorcycle engines.
 This same engine was used in the Honda Vamos, where it was coupled with a beam axle/leaf spring rear suspension.

 The simple N360 name, along with its variants, used the "N" prefix, which stood for norimono and translated from Japanese to English as vehicle (or car) — distinguishing the cars from the company's motorcycle offerings.

-In 2012, Honda introduced the Honda N-One, an homage inspired by the 1967-1973 N sedans.
+In 2012, Honda introduced the Honda N-One, an homage inspired by the 1967-1973 N sedans and continuing the name.